-Modern Germany: Unification and Empire The 1815 Confederation; 1848 and the failure of liberalism; the Age of Bismarck; Wilhelm II and the "New Course"; World War I and the Collapse of the Empire.
+HIST 236 3 cr.
+Modern Germany: Unification and Empire

+The 1815 Confederation; 1848 and the failure of liberalism; the Age of Bismarck; Wilhelm II and the "New Course"; World War I and the Collapse of the Empire.
-HIST 237 3 cr.
-Modern Germany: The Twentieth Century

-The troubled birth of the Weimar Republic: the Ruhr Crisis; the Stresemann Era; economic collapse and the rise of Nazism; the Third Reich, and World War II: the two Germanies and the "economic miracle."
+Modern Germany: The Twentieth Century The troubled birth of the Weimar Republic: the Ruhr Crisis; the Stresemann Era; economic collapse and the rise of Nazism; the Third Reich, and World War II; the two Germanies and the "economic miracle."

-HIST 238 (CH,D) History of American Women: From Colonization to Mid-Nineteenth Century

-A study of American women from the colonial era to the mid-19th century.
+HIST 238 3 cr.
+(CH,D) History of American Women: From Colonization to Mid-Nineteenth Century A study of American women from the colonial era to the mid-19th century.
 Changes in the family, the workforce, women's participation in politics and reform movements, and Native-American and African-American women.

-HIST 239 3 cr (CH,D) History of American Women: From Mid-Nineteenth Century to the Present A study of American women since the mid-19th
+HIST 239 3 cr.
+(CH,D) History of American Women: From Mid-Nineteenth Century to the Present the feminist movement, and the conservative response.

 A study of American women since the mid-19th century.
-The effects of industrialization on the family, women's participation in the workforce, the Depression and the family, women and war, the feminist movement, and the conservative response.
+The effects of industrialization on the family, women's participation in the workforce, the Depression and the family, women and war,